Pagan Min (Far Cry): Character overview

 Pagan Min is presented as a confident and outwardly charming character, who is also brash and prone to violent outbursts.

 According to the character's backstory disclosed by Ubisoft staff, Pagan Min is not the character's birth name: within series lore, he is originally Gang Min, the son of a mid-level drug trafficking crime boss based in Hong Kong.
-Min worked for his father as he grew up, but conflict would escalate between father and son: the ambitious Min grew to resent his father as well as his contemporaries as "dinosaurs" or obsolete relics of the past, and on a personal level he is ostracized by his father due to his flamboyant nature and mixed heritage, a source of shame among the city-state's criminal elite.
+Min worked for his father as he grew up, but the conflict would escalate between father and son: the ambitious Min grew to resent his father as well as his contemporaries as "dinosaurs" or obsolete relics of the past, and on a personal level he is ostracized by his father due to his flamboyant nature and mixed heritage, a source of shame among the city-state's criminal elite.

 According to Far Cry 4 narrative director Mark Thompson, Min took the name of a historical Burmese king from the 19th century after the death of his father, because he did not want to say that he killed his own father, but named himself after the man who did.
 Min changed the pronunciation to be western to assert his identity as unique.
 He then assumed control of his family’s modest fortunes to acquire considerable assets and assemble a small private army to make a grab for power and dominance within the Golden Triangle, a geographical location between Myanmar, Laos and Thailand known for being one of the world’s largest regions of opium production.
-Min's downfall came when his father's allies attempted to assassinate him, forcing him to flee to Kyrat and seek refuge there while it was in the midst of a civil war.
-Driven by delusions of grandeur and hubris, a 21-year-old Pagan Min participated in the conflict on the arrogant belief that he could save the country from its status as a failed state, and ended up usurping the throne of Kyrat.
+Min's downfall came when his father's allies attempted to assassinate him, forcing him to flee to Kyrat by 1987 and seek refuge there while it was in the midst of a civil war between the Royalists, who sought to keep the Kyrati monarchy, and the Nationalists, who sought a republic.
+Driven by delusions of grandeur and hubris, a 21-year-old Pagan Min participated in the conflict on the arrogant belief that he could save the country from its status as a failed state, and brought a child emperor to restore the recently massacred royal family, before murdering him and taking the throne for himself.
 He rules Kyrat through a "toxic mixture of personal charm, relentless propaganda, criminal sponsorship, and brutality".
-Pagan Min consistently wears a brightly colored suit, variously described as pink or magenta, as a homage to his unnamed mother, who was a British expatriate in Hong Kong.
+Pagan Min consistently wears a brightly colored suit, variously described as pink or magenta, as a homage to his unnamed mother, who was a British-Hong Konger.